logto-io/rfcs/draft/0004-user-sign-in-experience.md

 ### 6.4 Performance overhead

 To maintain interaction status and decouple API logic, multiple API requests are required from the client side.
-For example, an additional /api/experience/submit request must be called each time to submit and validate interaction requirements, even for a simple username and password sign-in flow.
-Instead of a single /api/experience/sign-in request, an extra /submit request is necessary.
+For example, an additional submit request must be called each time to submit and validate the interaction requirements, even for a simple username and password sign-in flow.
+Instead of a single sign-in request, an extra submit request is necessary.
 This increases the number of API calls, potentially leading to higher latency and reduced performance.

 ## 7. Rationale and alternatives

 Logto provides a variety of authentication and verification methods to meet the diverse needs of developers and end-users.
 We have been constantly improving the sign-in experience configurations and providing extra customization options for the developers to build a flexible and secure sign-in experience.
-As the sign-in experience is a critical part of the user authentication process, and it is hard to enumerate all the possible uses cases and customization requirements, we believe that opening up the experience APIs to the developers with a customizable front-end user interface will provide more flexibility and control over the sign-in experience.
+As the sign-in experience is a critical part of the user authentication process, and it is hard to enumerate all the possible uses cases, we believe that opening up the experience APIs to the developers with a customizable front-end user interface will provide more flexibility and control over the sign-in experience.

 ### 7.1 Considerations